carpentries-incubator/docker-introduction/_episodes/e01-github-actions.md

 > ## Why Pandoc?
 > There are other engines that can do this for you, but here are some features that win some people
 over:
-> - Supports citations using several bibliography formats (including BibTeX)
+> - Supports citations (from BibTeX or CSL database)
 > - Rendered equations (using MathJax, optionally numbered)
 > - Code highlighting
 > - Highly customizable